turingschool/curriculum/source/projects/git_at_me.markdown

 ### Interface

+We're going to expose this via a CLI.
+Your application will be written in Ruby, but it will need to allow the user to interact with it by entering commands in the terminal.

+Additionally, we'd like to be able to ask multiple questions during a single session, so we'll want the interface to "persist" until we ask it to quit.

 ### Generating Additional Git JSON dumps

 If you'd like to try it out with a different git repository, you can use this